LaurenC2022/web-dev-edu/README.md

 ## CodeCademy's Front End Engineer Path
 - CodeCademy does a few things well: The content is clearly brocken into sections and lessons.
 Lessons include readings, videos and active learning materials. **Major key**: Reviews or recaps of information covered is frequent within the lesson and at the end of the lesson.
 Two books are listed as suggested readings during the course. **Major Key**: Includes check for understanding.
 - Part of lesson: Lecture/direct instruction, independent practice, optional assigned reading
+- CodeCademy has all parts of a lesson in one place and is very structured into lesson plans for the user.
+This is a whole classroom on the internet

 ## Lesson Summaries and Review
-- Useful technologies: Note takeing options with ability to run code snippets
+- Quick Lesson: Note takeing options with ability to run code snippets
-- Quick run down of what a repo is and 3 commands to learn to start using it
+- Quick Lesson: run down of what a repo is and 3 commands to learn to start using it
+- Quick lesson: how to have computer read selected text, the page and turn most webpages into an easy to read format.
+This allows you to look away if needed to rest your eyes, helps those with learning dissabilities and helps to take notes while progressing through the reading
+Quick Lesson: Where to find help and how to google something you know nothing about/ problem solving with google (maybe give a highly technical sentence and have students break down the sentence by work and figure out what it means.
+Do 1 to 3 examples first).
+Students will need to be taught where to look for help: forums, MDN docs, CSS Tricks, https://www.w3schools.com or https://devdocs.io, discord groups.
+Con: full solutions can be found online
+- Quick lesson:
 - Lesson 6: